 After the procedure, you will be given instructions on how to care for your pet once home.
 Following these guidelines given to you by your companions veterinarian, is very important to his or her healing process.

 Overall, your pets’ will be much more balanced and happy once spayed or neutered.
-If you have any questions or concerns regarding scheduling the procedure, the procedure itself or care for your pet after surgery please give us.
-(925) 935-4880
+If you have any questions or concerns regarding scheduling the procedure, the procedure itself or care for your pet after surgery please contact us at (925) 935-4880.